jamescatalfu/Dijkstras/README.md

 # Dijkstras
-Implemented graph data structure used to be used for Dijkstra's Algorithm
+Implemented undirected weighted graph ADT to be used for Dijkstra's Algorithm

 This program uses the catch testing framework.